 By now, it's probably obvious that we're not shy about the motivations and philosophies behind this mission -- the monthly subscription model is broken and we have a different model that fixes it.

 What remains is to explore who we want to connect with.

 The issues we address appeal to artists and independent labels for obvious reasons.

 On the listener side, our initial audience are aficionado fans who represent 14% of the music market, but account for 34% of total music consumption.

 "Aficionado fans are the top-tier connoisseurs of music.
 They love music from a variety of genres and periods.
-They tend to like indie music, and they're always listening and discovering.
+They tend to like independent music, and they're always listening and discovering.
 This segment is willing to spend on all formats of music, including artist merchandise, concerts and online streaming services."

 Source: Nielsen research

 Source: Music Business Worldwide

 Based on projections for total streaming revenue, we can see that these superfans will spend around $1.7B on streaming.

 Capturing just 1% of that market within the next two years will result in $1.4M in monthly revenues.